product-science/docs/docs/android/gradle.md

     ...
     ```

-For correct integration, ensure the Product Science plugin is applied after all other plugins in your **app/build.gradle** file.
+For correct integration, ensure the Product Science plugin is applied after all other plugins in your **app/build.gradle** file
+by adding it to the bottom of the list of plugins.

 ## 6. Add Proguard rules